Foshan University: Administration

 The university comprises the following schools: Literature and Art School, Law and Politics School, Science School, Mechatronics and Information Engineering School, Environment and Civil Engineering School, Life Science School, Business School, Medical School, Education Science School, Faculty of Physical Education.

-The university has been developing into a well-structured, multidisciplinary university with a full set of specialties.
+The university has been developing into a multidisciplinary university with a full set of specialties.

 Faculty and Student

 Foshan University currently employs 1,625 faculty and staff members, including 1,310 full-time teachers.
 Among the full-time faculty, 562 hold senior professional titles and 882 possess doctoral degrees.
 The university has 18 nationally recognized high-level talents and 30 at the provincial or ministerial level serving in full-time positions, while it has also supported the development of 6 national-level and 16 provincial-level high-level talents.

-Foshan university has an enrollment of 17,316 full-time undergraduate students, 2,378 master’s students, and 58 doctoral students jointly enrolled through collaborative programs.
+Foshan university has an enrollment of 17,316 full-time undergraduate students, 2,378 master's students, and 58 doctoral students jointly enrolled through collaborative programs.